Knights of God: Broadcast history and home video releases

-The serial received its only UK transmission in the autumn of 1987, two years after it was made, by which time both Troughton and Nigel Stock – who plays an old ally of Mordrin's – had died.
-Troughton subsequently worked on other television productions, but they had all been broadcast by the time Knights of God was transmitted (i.e. it was his last transmitted role, not his last filmed or recorded role, which was an episode of Super Gran filmed a week before he died in March 1987).
+The serial received its only UK transmission in the autumn of 1987, two years after it was made.
+By the time it was broadcast, both Troughton and Nigel Stock – who plays an old ally of Mordrin's – had died.
+It was Troughton's last transmitted role - his last filmed or recorded role had been an episode of Super Gran filmed a week before his death back in the previous March.

 The serial was shown in France by Canal Plus from 7 October to 30 December 1987, under the title Les Épées de feu ("The Swords of Fire"), and subsequently repeated on La Cinq and FR3.

-Subtitled 238 minute versions were released over two VHS tapes (118m & 120m) in Denmark, Finland, and Greece as The Knights of God.
-A single-tape German-dubbed 199 minute compilation was released on VHS in Switzerland as 2019 – Die Gnadenlosen Knechte Gottes ("2019 – The Merciless Warriors of God"); it was re-released as a limited edition DVD in Austria 2020.
+A subtitled 238 minute version of the serial was released over two VHS tapes (118m & 120m) in Denmark, Finland, and Greece as The Knights of God.
+A single-tape German-dubbed 199 minute compilation was released on VHS in Switzerland as 2019 – Die Gnadenlosen Knechte Gottes ("2019 – The Merciless Warriors of God"); it was re-released as a limited edition DVD in Austria in 2020.
 A single-tape dubbed 148 minute version was released in Spain as Los Caballeros De Dios – Año 2020 (The Knights of God – Year 2020).

 There has been no domestic commercial release of the series on any format in the UK.
 This is probably due to ongoing complex rights issues after the production company, TVS, lost its ITV franchise in 1992 and subsequently went through a number of take-overs.
 This problem affects the majority of the TVS programme archive, since much of the original production paperwork and sales documentation has been lost during the intervening years.